elabftw/elabdoc/doc/install-mac.rst

     :align: center
     :alt: apple

 .. warning:: eLabFTW should be installed on a server, not a personal computer.
 Installing it on your personal computer is totally fine, but in the end, what you want is to install it on a server so everyone in your team (or institute/company) can benefit from it.
-See :ref:`install in the cloud<install-drop>` if you don't have a server.
+See :ref:`install in the cloud<install-cloud>` if you don't have a server.

 Ok so you read the warning above and you still want to install it on your Mac?
 It's fine by me, but keep in mind that it's best to ask your IT department to install it on a server.